Submit evidence: Speak for Change Inquiry

 3. Video evidence

-As the Oracy APPG seeks to promote the importance of the spoken word, we would like to invite audio or video evidence submissions until 30th June 2020.
+As the Oracy APPG seeks to promote the importance of the spoken word, we would like to invite audio or video evidence submissions.
 These will be considered as evidence and may be used in our final digital report or accompanying communications for the report launch.
 These can be securely uploaded through the link below.
 For files larger than 10MB please use WeTransfer.

 All audiovisual submissions must seek to address the Terms of Reference in all or some form.
 This could be as a short video of your insight and viewpoint, or demonstrating a practical aspect that will support the inquiry’s findings.
 Specifically, we would invite a submission of audiovisual evidence that: